# #

 Napoleon at Eylau by Jean Gros, 1807-1808 / zoom |

-Fifty years later another rebel will say,
+Fifty years later another rebel would say,

--- Louise Michel: to be continued
+-- Louise Michel: later.

-For a work that is even more iconic,
+that is even more iconic,

 please read on.